Los Alamos National Laboratory Scientist 1 in Los Alamos, New Mexico

-LANL Computational Physics is eagerly searching for doctoral-level career scientists / engineers with research interests and experience in computational physics.
-The Lagrangian Codes Group develops and maintains large scale, massively parallel multi-physics codes as part of the Advanced Scientific Computing (ASC) Program.
-Our areas of expertise include numerical fluid and solid mechanics, materials science, radiation hydrodynamics, plasma physics, turbulence, magneto hydrodynamics, high explosives, nuclear physics and engineering, and neutral particle transport.
+LANL Computational Physics is eagerly searching for Bachelor and/or Master of Science-level career scientists / engineers with research interests and experience in computational physics.
+The Eulerian Codes Group develops and maintains large scale, massively parallel multi-physics codes as part of the Advanced Scientific Computing (ASC) Program.
+Our areas of expertise include numerical fluid and solid mechanics, materials science, high explosives, nuclear physics and engineering, and neutral particle transport.
 The duties of our well-compensated professionals include research and development of applied physics and engineering models, the implementation of these methods into production codes using excellent software development practices, the testing and validation of these methods, and the education and support of users as they adopt these methods.
 We encourage mentoring for new staff to build skills quickly, and we work within a dynamic multi-physics team environment that facilitates productive and collaborative relationships with our software users, other software teams, and with theoreticians and experimentalists across LANL.

 What You Need